 As noted above, the FHA substantially increased its market share beginning in 2008 and beginning in 2011, that market share began to gradually decline.
-It is difficult to predict the FHA's future market share due to, among other factors, different loan eligibility terms between the FHA and the GSEs, potential increases in guaranty fees charged by the GSEs, changes to the FHA's annual premiums, and the total profitability that may be realized by mortgage lenders from securitizing loans through Ginnie Mae when compared to securitizing loans through Fannie Mae or Freddie Mac.
+It is difficult to predict the FHA's future market share due to, among other factors, different loan eligibility terms between the FHA and the GSEs, potential changes in guaranty fees and/or loan level price adjustments charged by the GSEs, changes to the FHA's annual premiums, and the total profitability that may be realized by mortgage lenders from securitizing loans through Ginnie Mae when compared to securitizing loans through Fannie Mae or Freddie Mac.

 In recent years, the level of competition within the private mortgage insurance industry has been intense as many large mortgage lenders reduced the number of private mortgage insurers with whom they do business.
 At the same time, consolidation among mortgage lenders has increased the share of the mortgage lending market held by large lenders.
-During 2013 and the first quarter of 2014, approximately 7% and 5%, respectively, of our new insurance written was for loans for which one lender was the original insured, although revenue from such loans was significantly less than 10% of our revenues during each of those periods.
+During 2013 and the first half of 2014, approximately 7% and 4%, respectively, of our new insurance written was for loans for which one lender was the original insured and our revenue from such loans was significantly less than 10% of our revenues during each of those periods.
 Our private mortgage insurance competitors include:

 - Genworth Mortgage Insurance Corporation,

 - United Guaranty Residential Insurance Company,

 - Radian Guaranty Inc.,

-- CMG Mortgage Insurance Company,
+- Arch Mortgage Insurance Company,

-- Essent Guaranty, Inc., and - National Mortgage Insurance Corporation.
+- · Essent Guaranty, Inc., and

+- National Mortgage Insurance Corporation.